yashmadan123/mslearn-openai/Instructions/Labs/hol-use-your-own-data-lab1.md

 1. Wait until your search resource has been deployed.
 Select **Go to resources**.

-1. Navigate to the **cognitive-search-<inject key="DeploymentID	" enableCopy="false"></inject>** and in the overview page copy the URL and paste it in a text editor such as notepad for later use.
+1. Navigate to the **cognitive-search-<inject key="DeploymentID" enableCopy="false"></inject>** and in the overview page copy the URL and paste it in a text editor such as notepad for later use.

    ![](../media/x689.png)